9ae/ace/wiki/vault/s.5_02.md

 # Why
 Hints at Roderick's obsession with his sister.

+She will tell Vio of what she heard.

 # and so?
 Sicili heads to the confession booth after hearing the confusing news about someone named Madelaine